 KAPLAN • LAW advises clients on pension and benefit interests in commercial proceedings and helps parties negotiate solutions and compromise during restructuring and transition.
 In 2019, Kaplan Law was appointed representative counsel to U.S. pensioners in Re Imperial Tobacco.
 Ari Kaplan's book Pension Law was cited as an authority in Re Indalex, the Supreme Court of Canada's leading decision on company insolvency and pensions.
 In Re Nortel Networks, Ari Kaplan was on the litigation team for the successful Canadian Creditors' Committee during the cross-border trials in Delaware and Ontario.
 In 2015, these judgments allocated $7.3 billon to estates for distribution to claimants in North America, Europe and Middle East (see "Top 10 Business Decisions of 2016").
 Ari has appeared for pension funds and benefit interests also in British Columbia (Re Catalyst Paper Corporation) and Quebec (Re Bloom Lake, g.p.l.).

 Regulatory and Administrative Law

-KAPLAN • LAW is retained by lawyers, family professionals and individuals for advice on pension and benefit issues and has negotiated family settlements.
-He wrote Canada's first book in Pension Law and is an authority on how family law and spousal rights intersect with pensions and benefits.
-Ari is a mediator and arbitrator of family disputes and is trained in conflict reduction and screening.
-He is a founding member of the Family Dispute Resolution Institute of Ontario and helps resolve support/equalization, parenting and retirement, inter-generation and succession transfers: see Family Mediation.
+KAPLAN • LAW is retained by family lawyers, professionals and individuals for advice on pension and benefit issues and helps negotiate family settlements.
+Ari Kaplan wrote Canada's first book in Pension Law and is an authority on how family law and spousal rights intersect with pensions and benefits.
+Ari mediates and arbitrates family disputes and is trained in conflict reduction and screening.
+He is a founding member and sponsor of the Family Dispute Resolution Institute of Ontario and helps resolve questions around Family Law Value Statements, support/equalization, parenting and retirement issues, and generation and succession transfers: for more, see Family Mediation.

 Kaplan Law refers family law file matters to lawyers in its network.